SayKit

 say.activate('fr'); // throws if `fr` has not been loaded or assigned

-Once a locale is active, compiled messages resolve against that locale.
+Once a locale is active, compiled say.call(...) invocations resolve against its catalogue.

-Use match() to choose the best supported locale from a list of guesses, such as browser or platform locales.
+Use match() to pick the best supported locale from a list of guesses, browser locales, an Accept-Language header, a URL segment, whatever:

-3. the first configured locale as a final fallback
+3. the first configured locale as final fallback

-Use clone() when you want a separate Say instance with the same locales, messages, and loader.
+clone() returns a fresh Say with the same locales, messages, and loader:

 const requestSay = say.clone();